Skip to Content

 • Scald burns are the second leading cause of all burn injuries.
 Hot liquids from coffee and even microwaved soup can cause devastating burns.

 • If you are simmering, baking, or roasting food, check it regularly and stay in the home.
+Setting a timer can help remind you to check on your food.

 • Always keep a lid nearby when cooking.
 If a small grease fire starts, slide the lid over the pan and turn off the burner.
 Leave the pan covered until it’s cool.